-◘ Fig. K-29 More heavily forested parts of the Wasjugan Marshes in W Siberia (photo: Succow).
+◘ Fig. K-29 Partially forested parts of the Wasjugan Marshes in W Siberia (photo: Succow).

 When drilling in such places, the escaping methane gas causes fountains of liquid peat.
 When the gases escape naturally, the plant cover dies.
 Dead bog areas form, which become bog lakes.
 The lakes, which are small at first, merge into larger ones, where wave action causes the peat banks to collapse, resulting in the formation of ever larger bodies of water.
 The bog lakes of various sizes, together with the bog depressions, all form a single hydrological system - an ecological unit that, because it is low in nutrients (ash content of peat only 2 to 4%) and wet, we call the peinohydrobiome (► Fig. K-20, ► Walter 1977).

-In places, the strand bogs can also dry out if such a wetted area forms its own drainage system and the bog streams cut into the peat so that the banks are better drained.
+In places, the string bogs can also dry out if such a wetted area forms its own drainage system and the bog streams cut into the peat so that the banks are better drained.
 On such banks a narrow strip of forest can develop with pine, birch and the stone pine (Pinus cembra ssp. sibirica).

 The description of peatlands given here applies to the taiga zone.
-The peat thickness decreases towards the north because of the shortening of the vegetation period and the lower plant production.
+The peat thickness decreases towards the N because of the shortening of the vegetation period and the lower plant production.
 South of the taiga the types of peatlands change.

-In the area of forest steppes, i.e. in Siberia in the zonoecotone VII-VIII with birch-aspen forests, the Ca content of the groundwater is already high, and weakly curved eutrophic hypnaceous peatlands with Carex species (sedges) prevail.
-However, oligotrophic peatlands can also form on these forest peat islands ("rjamy").
-Peat growth is inhibited by the greater aridity of the climate.
-In the southern part there are only lowland peatlands in the lowest parts of the relief, especially in the wide river valleys.
-The ash content of the peat can be very high (19%).
-Typical bulbous lowland bogs are often found, the bulbs consisting of old clumps of Carex caespitosa and C. omskiana.
-It is a helobiome.
+In the area of forest steppes, i.e. in Siberia in the ZE VII-VIII with birch-aspen forests, the Ca content of the groundwater is already high, and slightly domed eutrophic hypnaceous peatlands with Carex species (sedges) prevail.
+However, oligotrophic peatlands can also form on these forest peat islands ("Rryami").
+Peat growth is almost inhibited by the greater aridity of the climate.
+In the S part there are only lowland peatlands in the lowest parts of the relief, especially in the wide river valleys.
+The ash content of the peat there can be very high (19%).
+Typical lowland bogs are often found, the hummocks consisting of old clumps of Carex caespitosa and C. omskiana.
+Such fens are helobiomes.

-Even further south in the northern steppe zone, the climate is semi-arid.
-In the Baraba lowlands no river system is formed, but like in the pampas there are countless small drainless lakes, some of which are brackish.
-Around these one finds eutrophic moors or even halophyte swamps with salt plants, thus already transitions to a halo-helobiome.
+Even further S in the N steppe zone, the climate is semi-arid.
+In the Baraba lowlands no complete river system is formed, but like in the Pampas there are countless small drainless lakes, some of which are brackish.
+Around these one finds eutrophic mires or even halophytic swamps with salt plants, thus already transitions to a halo-helobiome (ZE VIII/VII).

-10 Man in the Taiga
+10 Man in the taiga

-The vast expanse of the taiga has not prevented it from being cut up in many places during this century, and large areas have even been destroyed.
+The vast expanse of the taiga has not prevented it from being cut up in many places during this century, and large areas have even been destroyed, these days ever increasing.
 This is caused by large-scale oil and gas prospecting, pipelines and ore extraction and the land-intensive infrastructure required for this (◘ Fig. K-30).
 Exploitation has reached huge proportions; biodiversity has not been irreversibly destroyed, as in some tropical regions.

-In past centuries, the Siberian Taiga was a difficult area to access.
+In past centuries, the Siberian taiga was a difficult area to access.
 Fur hunters and individual settlers roamed the area, which in many places, however, was also populated by original tribes on a small scale at wide intervals.

-This original use of the taiga as a habitat for wandering nomads and widely scattered individual settlements is sustainable in every respect.
+This original use of the taiga as a habitat for wandering nomads and widely scattered individual settlements has been sustainable in every respect.
 On the other hand, it must be noted that many large mammals survived the entire ice ages and only became extinct in the Late Glacial.
-There is much to suggest that this was already an effect of the destructive influence of man.
-Today: oil, gas, mining, diamonds, timber!
+There is much evidence to support that this was already an effect of the destructive influence of man.
+Today it is oil, gas, mining, iron, gold, diamonds, hunting, logging, timber!